SurveyCompo/surveycompo-doc/docs/index.md

 	}
   	```

-## Features
+## FeatKey Featuresures

 <div class="grid cards" markdown>

--   :fontawesome-solid-sliders:{ .left-icon } __Customizable__
+-   :fontawesome-solid-sliders:{ .left-icon } __Highly Customizable__

     ---

-    Customize your surveys to align with your brand and style.
-Select from the predefined themes or unleash your creativity to craft a unique design that precisely meets your requirements.
+    Tailor your surveys' look and feel to match your brand perfectly – choose from themes or go fully custom.

 -   :material-code-block-tags:{ .left-icon } __Programmable__

     ---

-    Powered by JSON-based survey data models, SurveyCompo empowers you with survey source control, dynamic loading, updates, user retargeting, A/B testing, and beyond.
+    JSON data models give you complete control for versioning, dynamic updates, A/B testing, and advanced use cases.

--   :fontawesome-solid-sliders:{ .left-icon } __Capable__
+-   :fontawesome-solid-sliders:{ .left-icon } __Powerful Survey Tools__

     ---

-    SurveyCompo supports a variety of common input types, including Likert scales and matrix questions.
-Additionally, it offers a rich set of survey features such as input validation, skip logic, branching, disqualification, randomization, piping, and custom variables.
+    Likert scales, matrix questions, input validation, logic-based branching, randomization, and more.

--   :fontawesome-solid-sliders:{ .left-icon } __Flexible__
+-   :fontawesome-solid-sliders:{ .left-icon } __Flexible Design__

     ---

-    SurveyCompo is designed to support both traditional and conversational surveys, featuring a robust layout system that provides unparalleled flexibility in the presentation of survey screens, pages, blocks, and input fields.
+    Craft traditional or conversational surveys with unparalleled control over the layout of screens, pages, blocks, and input fields.

--   :material-security:{ .left-icon } __Data Control and Ownership__
+-   :material-security:{ .left-icon } __Secure and Private__

     ---

-    SurveyCompo’s self-hosting options allow users to host survey source and response data on their own infrastructure, providing full control over their data for regulatory compliance and ownership.
+    Options for self-hosting ensure complete ownership of both survey and response data, ideal for compliance-sensitive scenarios.

--   :fontawesome-solid-gears:{ .left-icon } __Easy Integration__
+-   :fontawesome-solid-gears:{ .left-icon } __Integrates Seamlessly__

     ---

-    As a web component, SurveyCompo works with Angular, React, Vue, jQuery, or vanilla JavaScript, ensuring easy integration with your web tech stack through its event system and component interface.
+    Works effortlessly with your existing tech stack – Angular, React, Vue, jQuery, or plain JavaScript.

 </div>